[:pb]

 What is the OECD?

 OECD is subject to many simplistic descriptions.
 A 2004 report published under the responsibility of then OECD’s own Secretary-General Donald J. Johnston claims it was created in 1960 “as an economic counterpart to NATO”.
-It’s also frequently described as “club of rich countries”.
+It’s also frequently described as “a club of rich countries”.
 Richard Woodward’s excellent book on OECD describes it as “a community of nations founded upon democratic and capitalist principles” — though himself notes that, when they became members back in 1961 (the first year in which countries ratified the OECD Convention), Greece, Portugal, Spain and Turkey were not exactly democratic countries.
 Finally, it’s sometimes referred to as a sort of think-tank.

 Though there is some truth in all the descriptions above, none of them is entirely accurate.
 The claim that OECD was created as an economic counterpart to NATO is clearly an exaggeration.
 The OECD was preceded by another organization, the Organization for European Economic Cooperation (OEEC), created in 1948 to manage the distribution of the economic aid granted by the US to European countries as part of the Marshall Plan, and which did not include neither the US nor Canada.
 OEEC doesn’t seem to have been particularly effective on that specific matter; but, in the process of trying to accomplish its tasks, discussions took place that led to very significant initiatives, such as the European Payments Union and the Code of Liberalization of Trade, which helped intra-OECC trade to rise by 272% between 1948 and 1956.
 But by the end of the 1950’s, the arrangement was in serious trouble.
 In 1952, the Marshall Plan came to an unexpected (at least for the Europeans) end; also, the OEEC was an exclusively European organization; so, the US was even considering use NATO itself to channel whatever aid it was still to provide to Europe.
 The US could see no point for an European-led organization that was created to manage a program that was already finished, nor to preserve trade arrangements that were detrimental to its own exports; on the other hand, the Suez Crisis had strained the arguably most important relations within NATO — UK and France, on one side, and the US on the other —, so much so that, in December 1958, OEEC’s Council dissolved itself, never to convene again.
 It was against this background that a Conference on the Reconstitution of OEEC held in 1960 decided to accept the US and Canada as full members and to change its name to take into greater account the concern for development issues.
 OECD’s Convention was signed by 20 countries in December 1960 and entered into force in September 1961.[6]